ethmarks/thessa/README.md

 - Click on any of the synonyms to read its AI-generated definition
 - Double-click on a synonym to copy it to your clipboard.

+### Limits

+Thessa is free for everyone, you don't need to sign in, and I don't impose any usage limits.

+I do, however, have upstream usage limits: my Cerebras key is limited to 30 requests per minute, 900 requests per hour, and 14,400 requests per day.
+These limits are shared across *all users*.
+However, I don't think that Thessa will ever reach those usage limits.
+If I turn out to be wrong, I'll consider implementing per-user rate limiting.
+Until then, Thessa will remain unrestricted.

+Because my API key limits are a shared resource, I've tried to mitigate the surface area for abusing Thessa.
+For example, had I just exposed a generic `/api/llm/` endpoint, anybody could (and likely would) exploit Thessa's API for their own unrelated projects.
+Instead, Thessa exposes the `/api/synonyms` and `/api/definitions/` endpoints which prefill most of the prompt except for the input, meaning my APIs are effectively useless for other people's general LLM projects.

 ## Installation

 To run Thessa locally, follow these instructions.